Koha-Community/kohadocs/source/tools.rst

 First you need to tell the tool if you're deleting bibliographic or authority records.

-Next, you can
+Next, you can:

   -  load a file with biblionumbers or authids;

      |image1231|

-  -  use a :ref:`list <lists-label>`, or;
+  -  use a :ref:`list <lists-label>`;

      |image1442|

-  -  enter the list of numbers in the box provided.
+  -  or enter the list of numbers in the box provided.

      |image1443|